Different Types Of Grief

 Can we heal grief, does it ever end?
 We can be done with certain parts of grieving, and we can release grief stored in our bodies.
 We can experience it leaving a specific area of our bodies where it was stored, and then that place healing.
 We can experience our emotional hearts expanding and growing stronger, deeper.
 We can feel the groove, the riverbed, the well that grief digs, engraves, or wears into us over time, almost like a scar but convex…a container for holding more of whatever we want to put in there.

 Grieving is an action, a thing our bodies ask us to do on a regular basis to maintain physical and emotional health.
 There are different ways unique to each of us, and our bodies know how they want to process, if we feel brave enough to begin.
 For me, I grieve in so many different ways…while walking, painting, dancing, writing, dreaming (during sleep), hugging my dog, talking with trusted people, watching the trees, listening to birdsong, drinking warm beverages, crying during films and songs, smelling and touching plants…these are just a few of the ways and spaces that I make to intentionally allow myself to grieve.
 We digest and compost our grief when we remove the stone and allow it to flow through us and out.
 Sometimes the stone is fear of feeling the pain.
 Try sending the pain, anger, sorrow into the earth knowing it is fertilizer meant to grow something new in you.
-(That may sound cheesy and I promise you I’m not trying to be Hallmark…but it’s true!…the earth always offers the best analogies and metaphors for growth and healing, in my opinion.)
+(That may sound cheesy but it’s true!
+The earth always offers the best analogies and metaphors for growth and healing, in my opinion.)

 Let’s do it together friends.
-I feel it’s the only way through these times that offer us daily opportunities to grieve, especially when it seems like things will just get more challenging.
+I feel it’s the only way through these times that offer us daily opportunities to grieve, especially when things will just get more challenging.

 I do work with specific plants to support me in times of grief (and the grieving process) so if you’re also interested in engaging with plants for this support leave a comment with your email and I can let you know what I have to offer right now…but I didn’t write this to lure you to my plant medicine offerings.
-I write this as a lantern in the darkness, if you happen to feel lost with your grief.
+I write this as a lantern in the darkness for when you are feeling lost in grief.

 Heal The Root, 2020